Accrual Accounting

 Accrual accounting is adopted by both IFRS and GAAP accounting standards.
 GAAP and IFRS are the two major reporting frameworks that public companies must abide by.

-The U.S. GAAP is overseen by FASB (Financial Accounting Standards Board) which puts in place the guidelines issued by the SEC.
+The U.S. GAAP is overseen by the FASB (Financial Accounting Standards Board), which implements the guidelines issued by the SEC.

 IFRS is overseen by the IASB (International Accounting Standards Board), since IFRS is a multi-national framework, its reinforcement is under the responsibility of local authorities.